• Skip to primary navigation

 Rich and comforting and so authentically Italian with the sausage, fennel, and oregano.
 And that cheesy sauce!!
 It coats and covers the layers of meat sauce and noodles and is, in a word, delectable.
 While the already-made lasagna is heating in the oven, I toss together a simple green salad or a Roasted Pepper Salad and whip up some Baked Garlic Rolls and in no time, the perfect dinner is on the table!

-And speaking of perfect, this Make Ahead Lasagna is my go-to when we have guests visiting: while I always want to serve them delicious food, I never want to take time away from them to have to prepare it, so having a lasagna all ready to go in the freezer (and it can go right from the freezer to the oven) solves that problem.
+And speaking of perfect, this Make Ahead Lasagna is my go-to when I have guests visiting: while I always want to serve them delicious food, I never want to take time away from them to have to prepare it, so having a lasagna all ready to go in the freezer (and it can go right from the freezer to the oven) solves that problem.
 And who doesn’t love lasagna?

 The Cheese Sauce